weaverba137/pydl/docs/pydl/index.rst

 ====
-pydl
+PyDL
 ====

 Introduction
 ++++++++++++

-This is the documentation for pydl.
+This is the documentation for PyDL.

 Components
 ++++++++++

-Most of the functionality of pydl is in sub-packages.
+Most of the functionality of PyDL is in sub-packages.

 .. toctree::
    :maxdepth: 1